 For example, someone has to die to protect a USB stick containing evidence of a notorious crime.
 A countless number of writers were arrested for political accusations.

 This is why you’ll never know where you’re writing heads.
-But if you want to become someone that gains traction and influence the world, you better know how to do it.
+But if you want to become someone that gains traction and influences the world, you better know how to do it.

 Learn how to express your thoughts as clearly as possible to effectively relay your message to your readers.